tobiaskortus/covid19-search/web_application/frontend/README.md

 >Note: The displayed map provides a general overview of the global distribution of the publications and is therefore not updated based on selected filters.

-The data used in order to update the chart object is hereby loaded from the `/geo` endpoint of the backend and is returned in a structured type as a array of json objects with the following structure, which is then processed by the `WorldMap` component:
+The data used in order to update the chart object  is hereby loaded for each search term from the `/geo` endpoint of the backend and is returned in a structured type as a array of json objects with the following structure, which is then processed by the `WorldMap` component:

 ```json
 {